-Axiom stream feature lets you Process, analyze high volumes of high-velocity data from a variety of sources in real time.
+Axiom stream feature lets you process and analyze high volumes of high-velocity data from a variety of sources in real time.

-The Streaming page allows you to inspect individual events and watch as they are ingested live.
+The Streaming view allows you to inspect individual events and watch as they are ingested live.

-This guide will introduce the Stream page and it's components to allow you to unlock powerful insights from your data.
+This section introduces the Stream view and its components that will unlock powerful insights from your data.

-Similar to the Analytics page, the Stream page requires a selected dataset.
+Similar to the Analytics view, the Stream view requires a selected dataset.
 And so the default view is one where you can easily see which datasets are available and also see some recent Starred Queries in case you want to jump directly into a stream:

 Select a dataset from the Datasets list to continue.